How to Save the Report as a Favorite?

 If other users have shared their favorites with you, then details of those favorites will be listed separately in the Favorites Shared by other Users section as depicted in the Figure 3.
 This section provides the name of the shared favorite.
 Against every FAVORITE NAME, it displays the user who originally created the favorite and shared it with the current user in the SHARED BY column.
 The report type of the favorite is listed in the REPORT TYPE along with the time at which the favorite was created in the CREATION TIME.
 To hide the unnecessary shared favorites select the favorite you want to hide by providing a checkmark in the corresponding check boxes.
 Now click on Hide Selected Favorites.
 Doing so ensures that the chosen favorite as hidden.

 If the favorites run across multiple pages, then a Page text box will be available at the bottom of every page.
 To go to a particular page, specify the page number in the text box and click on Enter button in your keyboard.
-Page navigation can also be performed using the arrow buttons available at the bottom of every page (see ).
+Page navigation can also be performed using the arrow buttons available at the bottom of every page (see Figure 4).
 The purpose of each arrow button is explained below:

 Button Purpose Click to go to the first page Click to go to the previous page Click to go to the last page Click to go to the next page